Ashwagandha is excellent support for your menopause symptoms! It balances your body, calms your mind and keeps your body functioning in harmony.

 Sluggish metabolism.
 Your metabolism usually slows down during menopause.
 As a result, you tend to gain weight.
 Ashwagandha increases the conversion of T4 hormone into active T3 hormone, which is responsible for boosting metabolism.

 Low libido.
-The loss of sexual desire in menopause is common.
+Loss of sexual desire is a common menopause symptom.
 There are many reasons for this.
 Vaginal dryness, anxiety, depression and stress are some of the culprits.
 Ashwagandha is a powerful aphrodisiac according to the Kama Sutra.
-It increases reproductive health by promoting better blood circulation to our vagina.
+It increases reproductive health by promoting better blood circulation to your vagina.
 This can promote better lubrication and increased sexual sensitivity.
 You don’t need to go through a long dry spell even if you hit menopause!

 Hot flashes and night sweats.
-Although the herb does not affect production, Ashwagandha can decrease the occurrence of such as your hot flashes and night sweats.
+Although the herb does not affect estrogen production, Ashwagandha can decrease the occurrence of vasomotor symptoms such as hot flashes and night sweats.
 Stress has a profound effect on the frequency and severity of these vasomotor symptoms (VMS).
 Taking Ashwagandha reduces stress, thereby allowing you to manage these symptoms better.

 What is Ashwagandha?

-Also known as the winter cherry or Indian ginseng, Ashwagandha is a popularherb widely used in India.
-If you translate the word “Ashwagandha” in literal terms, it means “odor of horse”.
+If you translate the word Ashwagandha, it means “odor of horse”.
 Sounds pretty weird, right?
 But there’s a logical explanation for this!